crazzfeng/sendcloud-docs/docs/Email API/api-user.md

 ### Tracking Options

-When enabled, SendCloud will automatically collect and provide tracking data for emails sent by this API_USER.
+When enabled, Aurora SendCloud will automatically collect and provide tracking data for emails sent by this API_USER.
 This typically includes metrics such as:

 * Opens
 * Clicks